tango-controls/rfc/10/RequestReply.md

 * The depth of the Cache (the circular buffer size) SHALL be configurable.

-* For any Request, a Clinent MAY decide whether it want a response from the Cache or excute underlying request.
-The Device Server SHALL respond adequatly.
+* For any Request, a Client MAY decide whether it wants a response from the Cache or execute underlying request.
+The Device Server SHALL respond adequately.

 * The Request-Reply protocol SHALL allow a Client to read a history from the Cache.